jinxin0731/jinxin0731/README.md

 ## Hi there 👋,

+## I'm Xin Jin
-### I'm Xin Jin, I am a second year graduate student at Northeastern University Sillicon Valley majored in Computer Science.
+## I am a second year graduate student studying at Northeastern University Sillicon Valley campus and majored in Computer Science.
-### I loves tech and see myself as product enthoziast.

 -------

 ## 🧐 About

-- 🏄‍ ENFP who loves being involved in communities
+- 💃 ENFP who loves being involved in communities
 - 💬 Ask me about anything and everything!
 - ⚡ Fun fact: I love meeting new people and eating food!
-- 💬 Ping Me about #cloud, #RPA, #CommunityOps, #DevRel, #speaking opportunity, #Marketing #CampusOps and anything you like